 Finder rating: ★★★★★

-Check the account benefits and overdraft limits in our guide to opening an HSBC student account, and compare its offering with other student bank accounts.
+Check out the account benefits and overdraft limits available with HSBC in our guide to opening its student account.

 HSBC has one current account available for students – the HSBC Student Bank Account.